Owen Sound: History

 One of the city's most famous sons was World War I flying ace and Victoria Cross winner, William Avery "Billy" Bishop, born in Owen Sound, and Canada's leading pilot in the war.
 He flew with the Royal Flying Corps and Royal Air Force.
 In 1917 and 1918, Bishop was credited with downing 72 enemy aircraft.
 He was awarded the Victoria Cross, the Distinguished Service Order and the Military Cross.
 After the war, he was promoted to Air Marshall and worked as director of recruiting for the Royal Canadian Air Force (RCAF).
 Bishop is also one of the few to have tangled with Manfred von Richthofen (the Red Baron) and survived, forcing the German pilot to retreat in a damaged aircraft.
 Bishop later recalled that it was a "close shave, but a wonderful, soul-stirring flight."
 Bishop's boyhood home, one of the National Historic Sites of Canada, is a museum with artifacts from his life.

-The Billy Bishop Regional Airport in the nearby Municipality of Meaford was named after him.
+The former Billy Bishop Regional Airport in the nearby Municipality of Meaford was named after him.
 His modest gravesite can be visited in the city's Greenwood Cemetery by those willing to take the time to locate the stone.
 His boyhood home is now a museum dedicated to his life and to Canada's aviation history.
 The town was also the home of National Hockey League (NHL) Hall of Fame goaltender Harry Lumley and the artist Tom Thomson (buried in the nearby village of Leith).
 Surgeon Norman Bethune, an avowed communist and pioneer of public medicine who gained notoriety in his innovative medical work with the Chinese army during the Second Sino-Japanese War, is an alumnus of the Owen Sound Collegiate and Vocational Institute.
 Legendary hockey broadcaster Bill Hewitt was once sports director of the local AM radio station, CFOS.
 Thomas William Holmes, another Victoria Cross winner, was also from Owen Sound, and the city's armoury bears his name.

 In 2005, Owen Sound became the National Communities in Bloom champion in the cities of 20,001–50,000 category in Canada for its beauty, natural landscape, and strong sense of community.
 Owen Sound has been recently recognized as a good retirement community due to its cultural, sports and natural amenities.